 Born on August 4, 1976, Kym Johnson is a native of Sydney, Australia and is probably best known for her appearances in the Australian and American versions of the dancing reality show, "Dancing With The Stars."
 Kym began dancing at the age of 3 when she learned to dance ballet, jazz and tap and trained in acrobatics (source).
 One day, she was dragged along by her brother to dance lessons, who met a girl in school who was taking dance lessons so he thought it was a good way to meet girls.
 At 13, Kym decided to focus her interest in ballroom dancing but also does many other dances including Latin and modern.
 Kym was also 13 years old when she appeared in an indie film (released in 1992), "Strictly Ballroom," directed by Baz Luhmann based in Australia.
-It is not clear how Kym could be 13 years old when the movie was released.
-She was 16 in 1992 (source).

 In 1998, Kym and her partner Lithuanian Tomas Atkocevicius placed second at the Australian Dancesport Championships in the Open Amateur Modern Ballroom and they were finalists at the U.K. Ballroom Championships at Blackpool.
 Kym studied dance, acting and singing in the U.K. before she joined "Burn The Floor," a huge world ballroom dance production in 1998.